erichlof/threex.gametimer/README.md

   		timer2.run(frameTime);

   		if ( timer1.alarmSounding ) {
-    			// do something like
+    			// do something like,
     			makeExplosion();
   		}
   		if ( timer2.alarmSounding ) {
-    			//do something like
+    			// do something like,
     			spawnEnemy();
     			timer2.reset(); // reset timer's counter to 0
   		}